Climate change is one of the greatest challenges of our time.

 Most of our carbon emissions come from our electricity usage and via emissions from the production and manufacturing of our products.

 Quantifying our impact by measuring our carbon footprint is essential to our approach.
-Programmes such as Farming for the Future have enabled us to cement our approach with suppliers to ensure we collectively work in transforming the value chain.
+Programmes such as Farming for the Future have enabled us to cement our approach with suppliers to ensure we collectively work to transform the value chain.

-We conduct training and awareness programmes as part of capacity building to encourage adopting and applying best practices in all our facilities, especially in stores and distribution centres.
+We conduct training and awareness programmes as part of capacity building to encourage adopting and applying best practices in all our facilities.

 Woolworths continues to be transparent through voluntary disclosure to organisations such as the CDP (formerly known as the Carbon Disclosure Project) and meeting all mandatory reporting obligations in the areas where we operate.
 We are also committed to transparently disclosing climate-related risks and opportunities for our business.